Frequently Asked Questions

-- Contact the Office of the Dean of Students to schedule a phone appointment with a Dean in Student Services to discuss the Withdrawal process.
-Contact information for the Office of the Dean of Students: 503.517.7396, email@example.com, Eliot 218.
+- Contact the office of the Vice President for Student Services and Dean of Students to schedule a phone appointment with a Dean in Student Services to discuss the Withdrawal process.
+Contact information for the office of the Vice President for Student Services and Dean of Students: 503.517.7396, email@example.com, Eliot 218.

 - Read the Withdrawal FAQs listed here.

 - Download and print out the Withdrawal form.
 Fill out the form from the top to the “required signatures” section (reed.edu/student_services/Withdraw_FAQs.html)

 - Send the Withdrawal form to the office of the Vice President for Student Services and Dean of Students via fax, or scan and email (fax: 503.777.7225, email: firstname.lastname@example.org)